mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 TCPLS is not restricted to using a single TCP connection to exchange frames.
 A TCPLS session starts with the TCP connection that was used to transport the TLS handshake.
-After this handshake, other TCP connections can be added to a TCPLS session, either to spread the load or for failovers.
+After this handshake, other TCP connections can be added to a TCPLS session, either to spread the load or for failover.
 TCPLS manages the utilisation of the underlying TCP connections within a TCPLS session.

 Multipath TCP enables both the client and the server to establish additional TCP connections.
-However, experience has shown that connections are only established by the clients.
-TCPLS focuses on this deployment and only allows clients to create TCP connections.
+However, experience has shown that additional subflows are only established by the clients.
+TCPLS focuses on this deployment and only allows clients to create additional TCP connections.

 Using Multipath TCP, a client can try to establish a new TCP connection at any time.
-If a server wishes to restrict the number of TCP connections that correspond to one Multipath TCP connection, it must respond with RST to the in excess connection attempts.
+If a server wishes to restrict the number of TCP connections that correspond to one Multipath TCP connection, it has to respond with RST to the in excess connection attempts.
 TCPLS takes another approach.
 To control the number of connections that a client can establish, a TCPLS server supplies unique tokens.
-A client must include one of the server supplied tokens when it attaches a new TCP connection to a TCPLS session.
+A client includes one of the server supplied tokens when it attaches a new TCP connection to a TCPLS session.
 Each token can only be used once, hence limiting the amount of additional TCP connections.